posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ### Suspense

 Using Suspense is probably the first alternative that comes to mind and it has been considered as a solution for data fetching by implementing proofs of concepts.
-It however suffer from major drawbacks that are tied to its current design and is not a viable solution for data fetching.
+It however suffers from major drawbacks that are tied to its current design and is not a viable solution for data fetching.

 One could imagine being able to write something like: